 Change is hard

 Designing for behavioural change is hard.
 We worked with sleep expert Vicki Culpin to better understand how to coach people to a better night’s sleep.
 We employed popular behavioural science and habit hacking techniques, such as BJ Fogg’s Tiny Habits.
-We put all this learning into serval prototypes, testing them early and iterating often.
+We put all this learning into several prototypes, testing them early and iterating often.

 Developed a concept for Simba’s first app that sits at the centre of a wider technology strategy.